A newer version of this documentation is available.

 ]

 In some use cases it is not necessary to compute the entire answer to a query.
 In some cases, just having the first N or top N results are sufficient.
-This is expressible in N1QL for Analytics using the LIMIT clause combined with the ORDER BY clause.
-(You may have noticed that we have used the LIMIT clause all along to keep the result set sizes in this document manageable.)
+This is expressible in SQL++ for Analytics using the LIMIT clause combined with the ORDER BY clause.
+(You may have noticed that we have used the LIMIT clause in some of the examples above to keep the result set sizes in this document manageable.)

 The expected result for this query is: